Hanoch Bartov: Biography

 Hanoch Helfgott (Bartov) was born in Petah Tikva in 1926, a year after his parents immigrated from Poland.
-He attended a religious school and then the Ahad Haam gymnasium.
-After working in diamond polishing and welding for two years, he enlisted in 1943, at the age of 17, in the Palestine Regiment of the British Army.
-He spent three years in the Jewish Brigade, first in Palestine and then in Italy and the Netherlands, where he served as a medic, caring for Holocaust survivors in DP camps.
+He attended a religious school and then Ahad HaAm High School.
+After working in diamond polishing and welding for two years, he enlisted in the British Army in 1943 at age 17 during World War II.
+He spent three years in the British Army, serving in the Palestine Regiment and subsequently as a medic in the Jewish Brigade, during which he participated in the Italian campaign.
+He took part in combat operations before being deployed to the Netherlands and caring for Holocaust survivors in DP camps.
+He returned to Palestine in 1946.

+Bartov published his first story in 1945, when he was a 19-year-old soldier in Europe.
+In his writing, as a journalist and novelist, Bartov describes his first contacts with survivors of the Holocaust.
+His novel The Brigade is a fictionalized account of the Jewish Brigade.

 After World War II, Bartov studied Jewish and general history at the Hebrew University of Jerusalem.
-During the War of Independence he served in field army units and the Israel Defense Forces in Jerusalem.
+During the 1948 Arab-Israeli War he served in the Israel Defense Forces as a machine gun team commander in the Etzioni Brigade.
+He fought on the Jerusalem front and was wounded.
 He lived for four years on Kibbutz Ein Hahoresh, working as a farmhand and a teacher.
-From 1966 to 1968, Bartov served as a cultural advisor in the Israeli embassy in London.
+In 1955, he moved to Tel Aviv.
+From 1966 to 1968, Bartov served as a cultural advisor at the Israeli embassy in London.
+He wrote a regular opinion column in the Maariv newspaper for 20 years.

-Literary career

-Bartov published his first story in 1945, when he was a 19-year-old soldier in Europe.
-In his writing, as a journalist and novelist, Bartov describes his first contacts with survivors of the Holocaust.
-The Brigade is a fictionalized account of the operation of the Jewish Brigade.
+Bartov married Yehudit Shimmer in 1946.
+They had two children, Omer and Gilat.
+Yehudit died in 1998.
+In 2016, three weeks before his death, he married Michal Oron, a professor of Hebrew literature and Jewish mysticism.

 Awards

-Among the various prizes received by Bartov for his work are the following:
+Bartov received the following prizes for his work: